PierreSenellart/provsql/doc/TODO/case-studies.md

-The feature-coverage matrix in the rendered user guide (`doc/source/user/casestudies.rst`, section *Feature coverage matrix*) lists user-guide features that are not exercised by the tutorial or any of the seven existing case studies.
+The feature-coverage matrix in the rendered user guide (`doc/source/user/casestudies.rst`, section *Feature coverage matrix*) lists user-guide features that are not exercised by the tutorial or any of the eight existing case studies.
 This file plans how to close that gap, by extending CS1-CS5 where the existing scenario fits.
-CS6 (City Air-Quality Sensor Network) already covers the continuous-distribution surface end-to-end, and CS7 (Peer-Review Assignment and Knowledge Compilation) the knowledge-compilation and safe-query surface.
+CS6 (City Air-Quality Sensor Network) already covers the continuous-distribution surface end-to-end, CS7 (Peer-Review Assignment and Knowledge Compilation) the knowledge-compilation and safe-query surface, and CS8 (ProvSQL as a Probability Calculator) the conditioning surface.

 ## Out of scope